David Peralta Player Props: Dodgers vs. Reds

-The Los Angeles Dodgers, including David Peralta (.359 slugging percentage in past 10 games, including no homers), battle starting pitcher Luke Weaver and the Cincinnati Reds at Dodger Stadium, Saturday at 9:10 PM ET.
+The Los Angeles Dodgers, including David Peralta (.359 slugging percentage in past 10 games, including no home run), battle starter Graham Ashcraft and the Cincinnati Reds at Dodger Stadium, Sunday at 4:10 PM ET.

-In his last game, he reached base in both of his plate appearances against the Reds.
+In his previous game he had a hitless performance (0-for-4) against the Reds.

 David Peralta Game Info & Props vs. the Reds